I love how they mix well with my other plants

 Its lime to medium-green fronds arch gracefully and taper to a point.
 Foliage extends in all directions with clusters of stalks growing out from the rhizome.
 Because of these characteristics, the plants will add a subtle textural element to your garden.

 Native to the southeastern United States, this deciduous fern is quite adaptable.
 While it prospers under hot and humid conditions, it also handles harsh winter environments surprisingly well.
 It can even tolerate brief exposure to temperatures below 0 degrees Fahrenheit.
 For these reasons, it’s ideal even for novice gardeners.

 You can also pick it out by its feathery, deep green fronds that give it a beautiful tropical look.
 It even goes by the names wood fern, regular shield fern, river fern, and the Kunth’s Maiden fern.
 They are very hardy.
-This plant is the best to add to your landscape especially when you are contrasting bolder leaved plants.
+This plant is the best to add to your landscape, especially when you are contrasting bolder leaved plants.
 Its native habitat is the Southeast region of North America.
-In a serene woodland setting, it also adapts well to dry conditions once it is established.
-Care should be taken when buying this plant.
+In a serene woodland setting, it also adapts well to dry conditions once established.
+Take care when buying this plant.
 It is not evergreen and will eventually die in the winter.
-It will need regular watering mostly just weekly or more frequently if the weather is on the warm side.
+It will need regular watering, mostly just weekly or more frequently if the weather is on the warm side.
 When landscaping the best placements for them are as a border, dry shade, ground cover, rock garden, woodland garden.
-This is the perfect fern for beginners in the garden sector.
+Shield fern is the perfect fern for beginners in the garden sector.
 This fern is most at home in the wetlands.
 This is a robust fern the only issue it could have is not enough water or moisture.
-It is not an evergreen fern so in the winter and fall it gives off this gorgeous bronze color.
+It is not an evergreen fern, so in the winter and fall it gives off this gorgeous bronze color.